learn-co-curriculum/pc-ios-day03-essentials/README.md

 # Essentials!

 ##Arrays
-Arrays are one type of list that can be used to group and organize multiple pieces of data.
+Arrays are a type of list that can be used to group and organize multiple pieces of data.
 You can ordered list that can be visualized as a two-column table.
 Left column is the index and the right column is the thing you're listing.
 For example, imagine a bucket list:

 | Index | Bucket List Item |
 | --- | --- |